What Is Contractor Safety Management?

 What is contractor safety management?

-Why is contractor safety management important?
+Why is contractor management important?

 How should we approach contractor safety management?